Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-• 1 (16.25-ounce) box of white cake mix (Betty Crocker Favorites is the only one this size)
+• 1 (16.25-ounce) box of white cake mix

-• 1¼ cups water
+• 1¼ cups of water

 • 4 large egg whites, room temperature

-For the Coffee Drizzle
+For The Coffee Drizzle:

-• 2 tablespoons coffee-flavored liqueur Kahlua (optional)
+• 2 tablespoons of coffee-flavored liqueur Kahlua (optional)

-For the Mascarpone Cheese Frosting
+For The Mascarpone Cheese Frosting:

 • 2 (8-ounce) containers of mascarpone cheese